 Central Nervous System

-Mark Bothwell, PhD (Physiology and Biophysics)
+Mark Bothwell, PhD (Physiology, Biophysics)

 Our research focuses on receptor signal transduction in the brain, in embryonic development and in neurodegenerative diseases.
 Areas of special interest include neurotrophin receptor function, function of the beta amyloid precursor protein, and the function of primary cilia and the neural stem cell marker Prominin-1 in neural stem cells.

-Eliot Brenowitz, PhD (Psychology and Biology)
+Eliot Brenowitz, PhD (Psychology, Biology)

 My lab studies the birth and incorporation of new neurons in the brains of adult songbirds.
 New neurons continue to be recruited widely throughout the forebrain of adult birds.
 In HVC, a region of the forebrain that regulates learned song behavior, there are pronounced seasonal changes in the total number of neurons that are driven by changes in circulating steroid hormone levels and reflect seasonal changes in the rates of neuronal birth and death.
 Both the division of stem cells in the ventricular zone and the recruitment of differentiated neurons to HVC vary seasonally.
 We are interested in how hormones act on gene expression and electrical activity of cells to regulate neurogenesis, and the functional significance of this striking form of adult brain plasticity.

-Robert Hevner (Pathology)
+Robert Hevner, MD, PhD (Pathology)

 My interest in stem cells has grown from my core interest in genetic mechanisms of brain development.
 To explore similarities between development and adult neurogenesis, my lab has recently studied expression of developmental transcription factors in adult hippocampal neurogenesis.
 Remarkably, we are finding that the same transcription factors are expressed, in the same sequence, in adult neurogenesis as in the embryonic cerebral cortex.
 We believe that these genes specify key aspects of neural cell fate, and that stem cells may ultimately be guided to differentiate along desired lines by inducing the appropriate transcription factors.
 Thus, we hope to learn to "instruct" neural stem cells to generate the appropriate axonal connections, neurotransmitters, dendritic structures, and physiological properties to repair injured circuits efficiently.

-Suman Jayadev (Neurology)
+Suman Jayadev, MD (Neurology)

 Our laboratory is interested in the role of neuroinflammation in the pathogenesis of neurodegenerative diseases.
 As a Neurogenetics laboratory, we study the cellular mechanisms of multiple central nervous cell types differentiated from stem cells derived from patients with monogenic causes of neurodegenerative diseases such as Alzheimer disease and ALS.

-Sean Murphy (Neurosurgery)
+Sean Murphy, PhD (Neurosurgery)

 Our research is directed at finding interventions to improve outcome following acute brain injury.

-Bensheng Qiu (Radiology)
+Bensheng Qiu, PhD (Radiology)